 - How To Process Emotions And Feel Better (blog post)

 - The 10 Best Happiness Books (blog post)

 - How To Stop Beating Yourself Up (podcast)

 Another fun component of this exercise is to look at present you as once being the future you that you would’ve thought about five years ago.

 Five years ago, what did you think, feel, and act to get you to where you are now?

 Five years ago it was 2014.
 I was just starting a blog.
 I was a lawyer.
 I had a ton of student loan debt.
-I decided to imagine a completely different future for myself.
+Then I decided to imagine a completely different future for myself.
 Over the last five years, I’ve created her from my future.
 I got out of debt.
 I switched careers (twice!).
-I became a life and business coach.
+And I also became a life and business coach.
 I moved to Chicago.
 I stopped dating guys who didn’t fit my future vision and started dating someone who is thoughtful, loving, caring, and wants the same things I want.

 I’m SO happy I decided to go all in on me.
 Five years ago my future self hooked me up.
 I’m so appreciative of her.